-When claiming compensation following a data breach, you will need to stick to the current time limits.
+When claiming compensation following a data breach, you will need to stick to the current time limits as per the Limitation Act 1980.
 In most cases, that is a 6-year period.
 You might want to check that amount of time applies in your case though.
 That’s because, if your claim is based on a human rights breach, you’ll only get 1 year to claim.

 Financial Data A Credit Card Company Could Hold About You